First-order general constitutive equations for relativistic fluids using the projection method in the Chapman-Enskog expansion of the Boltzmann equation: Introduction

-The main purpose of this work is thus to prove that one can obtain the complete general first-order constitutive equations from the theory obtained in Ref.~\cite{Hydrolimit} for the TFP frame.
+Thus, the main purpose of this work is to derive the most general first-order constitutive equations from the CE projection method discussed in Ref.~\cite{Hydrolimit}, by considering an arbitrary frame and representation.
 Moreover, we also discuss the different justifications and implications that each of the two freedoms mentioned above have and how they enter such generalization.
 In order to accomplish this task, we begin by summarizing the setup of the problem in Section~\ref{Sec:CEsolution}, including the relativistic Boltzmann equation and the corresponding Chapman-Enskog first-order solution.
 In Section~\ref{Generalsolution} we write the general solution to the first-order integral equation, as formally derived in Ref.~\cite{Hydrolimit}, and describe each of the contributions to it in view of the choices of frame and representation, which are also briefly discussed.
 Section~\ref{frames} is devoted to the analysis of the homogeneous solution, where expressions for the coefficients involved are obtained in terms of general compatibility conditions.
 The particular cases of the so-called particle and energy frames are addressed in Section~\ref{Sect:particleenergy}.
-A discussion of the results and final remarks are included in Section~\ref{Discussion}.
-We work in units for which the speed of light is one and take the signature convention $(-,+,+,+)$ for the metric.
+A summary and discussion of the results are included in Section~\ref{Discussion}, together with an analysis of the entropy production that clarifies the connection with non-equilibrium thermodynamics.
+We work in units for which the speed of light is one and consider a $(d+1)$-dimensional spacetime background whose metric $g_{\mu\nu}$ has signature $(-,+,\ldots,+)$.